skyleapa/Advent-of-Code-2022/README.md

-# Adventures of Coding with Michelle and Darryl 😎
+# 2022 Advent of Code 😎

 ## Day 1 - Calorie Counter
 * `O(n)`
-* This coding question was pretty fun; we struggled with getting Java to compile in VS Code, but decided to switch to Python and it instantly made life easier!
+* A simple and fun introduction to AoC.
+At first struggled with getting Java to compile in VS Code, ended up switching to use python
 ## Day 2 - Rock Paper Scissors
 * `O(n)`
 * Originally tried to do with brute force comparisons in if statements.
 The next day, refactored solution to use a dictionary which made it much cleaner.